 Signs and symptoms of ampullary cancer may include:

-- Yellowing of the skin and eyes (jaundice)
+- Yellowing of the skin and whites of the eyes, called jaundice.

-- Clay-colored stools
+- Clay-colored stools.

-- Abdominal pain
+- Abdominal pain.

-- Weight loss
+- Weight loss.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+Make an appointment with a doctor or other healthcare professional if you have any persistent symptoms that worry you.